martenjj/wallpaperswitch/README.md

 Then the Plasma desktop settings need to be configured.
 Right click over the desktop background and select "Configure Desktop".
 Change the "Wallpaper Type" to "Slideshow" and the "Positioning" to "Scaled".
+Set the "Change every" setting to a long time such as 12 hours - this is not directly relevant to the wallpaper switching, which will always happen immediately, but it will avoid frequent log messages (issue #2).
-The "Background colour" and "Change every" settings are not relevant here.
+The "Background colour" setting is not relevant here.

 If the list of folders below is not empty, then click the red "-" button to the right of each entry to remove it.
 Then click the "Add